EPSIBordeaux/Telegram_Bot/README.md

 To run linter : `npm run lint`

-To run linter with auto-fix : `npm run lint-fix`
+To run linter with auto-fix : `npm run lint:fix`

 ## Create a bot